bikexberlin/fusion/index.md

 The group will be accompanied by three experienced cyclists who will pedal with you smoothly to our destination.
 Nevertheless, we recommend that you have the routes with you on your GPS-compatible communication device.
 Maps.me, for example, is a good app with offline map material for Brandenburg’s no network spots.
 Oranienburg - Fusion: [Komoot](https://www.komoot.de/tour/724634312) | [GPX](assets/routes/Oranienburg-Fusion.gpx)

-**“I’m not fit enough!”** you might be thinking.
-We say: Yes, you are!
-Together as a group we ride at a leisurely pace, taking pee, drink and short rest breaks wherever necessary and desirable.
+**“A'm i fit enough?”** you might be thinking.
+Basically you will need a certain fitess to complete the 85km with a minimum riding time of about 5-6h.
+But together as a group we ride at a leisurely pace, taking pee, drink and short rest breaks wherever necessary and desirable.
 We want to experience at least a pleasant, at best an ultra-fun tour together, not a world-class performance in record time.

 **“But I always do a world-class performance in record time”** we hear you say.
 And you can!
 We publish our routes beforehand in various formats.
 If you want to go fast, find a buddy and hit the road when it gets too slow for you.